Iain mac Ailein: New World

 It is still not known why he chose to emigrate.
 Iain mac Ailein, as "one of the last professional poets to enjoy any patronage from a chieftain", had a very privileged life compared to other Highland tenant farmers.

 It is known that Iain mac Ailein was able, by using his published book as security, to secure passage for himself and his family to the New World.
 In August 1819, the MacLean family set sail from the port of Tobermory, on the Isle of Mull, aboard the ship Economy and arrived at Pictou, Nova Scotia on about October 1, 1819.

 The MacLean family stayed at Pictou only for a week before traveling by boat to Merigomish.
 They settled first on a homestead at Barney's River, Pictou County.
 In the summer of 1820, Iain Mac Ailein cleared the land, planted potatoes, and built a small log cabin on the land, which he nicknamed, Baile-Chnoic ("Hill Farm").
 While living in this claim Iain Mac Ailein composed his famous protest against the hardship of pioneer life: Òran do dh' Aimearaga ("A Song to America"), better known as A’ Choille Ghruamach ("The Gloomy Forest").

 In the poem, according to Marcus Tanner, "MacLean complained about almost everything in Nova Scotia," and, "was intended as a warning to potential emigrants that Nova Scotia was not the land of prosperity they imagined it to be."

 According to Effie Rankin, "A' Choille Ghruamach ('The Gloomy Forrest') probably contains the most detailed and vivid account of pioneer life which exists in Gaelic.
 In this dirge, John MacLean bemoans his fate in the Canadian wilderness, where winter's cold is dreadful, summer's heat is equally oppressive, and always everywhere broods the menacing and invincible forest."

-Rev. MacLean Sinclair later wrote, "When the poet sent to Tiree his song on America, his friends were greatly distressed about him.
+MacLean Sinclair later wrote, "When the poet sent to Tiree his song on America, his friends were greatly distressed about him.
 They offered to send money to bring him back.
 MacLean of Coll, his old friend, wrote him a kind letter asking him to return, and offering him a piece of land free of rent.
 A more truthful poem than his description of America was never penned; yet it is almost a pity that he sent it home.
 It was no doubt the means of keeping many person's from emigrating."